RIP2 Portland Residential Infill Project Update

 - Revise the constrained sites overlay zone intended to protect environmentally fragile areas and limit building in natural hazard areas, per state requirements.

 - Create a process to expedite the land division process to simplify options for homeowners regarding middle housing.

-Ready Buy or Sell Portland Real Estate?
+Ready to Buy or Sell Portland Real Estate?

-Work with an Experience Real Estate Agent.
+Work with an Experienced Real Estate Agent.

 Whether you want to buy a home for the first time and acquire a home with an income-producing ADU, add a few ADUs to your current property, or buy a multiplex, our top 1% buyer’s agents are here to help.
 Likewise, if you’re considering selling a home, our top 1% seller’s agents have the experience, knowledge, and enhanced marketing strategy to get you the highest dollar value for your property.
 With 20+ years of experience in the Portland metro area, we’re equipped to make your buying or selling transaction smooth and stress-free.
 Call us today or chat with the bot on our site.
 We’d love to talk with you!November 10, 2023